glass-dev/glass/docs/examples/2_advanced/plot_s4_galaxies.rst

 Simulation Setup
 ----------------
-Here we setup the overall photometric redshift distribution and separate it into equal density tomographic bins with photometric redshift errors.
+Here we setup the overall source redshift distribution and separate it into equal density tomographic bins with the typical redshift errors of a photometric survey.

 ..
 GENERATED FROM PYTHON SOURCE LINES 66-81